-“Also, leafy greens are not only packed with vitamin K1, vitamin C and magnesium but are a great source of fibre which helps support the digestive system and detoxification pathways, both essential for hormone health and therefore reproduction.”
+“Also, leafy greens are not only packed with vitamin K1, vitamin C and magnesium but are a great source of fiber which helps support the digestive system and detoxification pathways, both essential for hormone health and therefore reproduction.”

 Note: “When choosing leafy greens try to buy organic and eat a variety of different greens.
-For maximum nutrient absorption consume greens with fat (extra-virgin olive oil, grass-fed butter, ghee or coconut oil),” says Darling.
+For maximum nutrient absorption consume greens with fat (extra-virgin olive oil, grass-fed butter, ghee, or coconut oil),” says Darling.

-“Eggs from pasture-raised chickens are extremely rich in an array of fertility-boosting nutrients including omega-3 fatty acids EPA and DHA, fat-soluble vitamins A, D, E, vitamin K2 and B12,” says Darling.
+“Eggs from pasture-raised chickens are extremely rich in an array of fertility-boosting nutrients including omega-3 fatty acids EPA and DHA, fat-soluble vitamins A, D, E, vitamin K2, and B12,” says Darling.
 “However, the key nutrient found in eggs that’s many people haven’t heard of is actually Choline.
-Choline isn’t talked about much but is, in fact, one of the most important nutrients for pregnancy as it is essential for foetal brain development, placental function and the prevention of neural tube defects.
+Choline isn’t talked about much but is, in fact, one of the most important nutrients for pregnancy as it is essential for fetal brain development, placental function, and the prevention of neural tube defects.
 Egg yolks are the highest food source of Choline, with one egg yolk containing approximately 115mg!”
 Note: “Not all eggs are equal, the nutritional value varies greatly between eggs (especially levels of omega-3 fatty acids) and is very dependent on the life of the chicken and what it has been fed.
 Always go for organic, free-range, pasture-fed eggs and try to buy them locally,” says Darling.

-“A deliciously, wholesome loaf and a wonderful source of plant-based protein, essential fats and easily digestible carbohydrates and gluten-free, dairy-free, nut-free, vegan…”
+“A deliciously, wholesome loaf and a wonderful source of plant-based protein, essential fats, and easily digestible carbohydrates and gluten-free, dairy-free, nut-free, vegan…”

 Makes 1 loaf Ingredients